RogerHuangZB/hello-world/README.md

 hello git!
-I`m Roger.
+I'm Roger.
 I come from China.
-I`m a software developer.
+I'm a software developer.
 Working in Cares.sh.
-I`d like to learn about how to use github.
+I'd like to learn about how to use github.
 And English.
-This`s really cool!
+This's really cool!

 End.